lutzer/node-red-contrib-play-soundfile/README.md

 # node-red-contrib-play-soundfile

 Plays a sound file on the system.
 Allows to set up a base directory which contains all the sound files.
+If no absolute directory path is supplied it will look for the file relative to the project directory.

 ![config](docs/config.png)